- Copy link

 Games between Barça and Atlético developed a tradition of being absolute humdingers, with goals flying in at both ends, but perhaps as a result of Diego Simeone’s ‘caution first’ approach, encounters in the last decade have instead tended to be intense, tactical and low-scoring affairs.

-When Carrasco scored the only goal in Atlético’s win in the reverse fixture at the Wanda Metropolitano earlier this season, it put an end to Barça’s astonishing run of 20 consecutive encounters without losing to Atlético.
-But that’s only in the La Liga.
-During that same period the rojiblancos have twice eliminated the Catalans from the Champions League and also won the Spanish Super Cup semi-final in Saudi Arabia in January of this year.
+When Carrasco scored the only goal in Atlético’s win at the Wanda Metropolitano last season, it put an end to Barça’s astonishing run of 20 consecutive league encounters without losing to Atlético.

 Last five meetings:

 9/1/20 (SUPER CUP IN JEDDAH) Barça 2 (Messi, Griezmann) Atlético 3

 30/6/20 (LIGA) Barça 2 (OG, Messi) Atlético 2

 Atlético’s title defence got off to a strong enough start, with four wins and two draws from their first six outings, curiously their only dropped points coming at the Wanda against Villarreal and Athletic Club.
 However, last weekend they suffered a shock 1-0 defeat at Alavés, a side that had lost every game played until then, and are now fourth in the table with two points more than Barça but having played one game less.